 ID # XXXX

 printed on it.
 Where XXXX is the ID number.
 If the number XXXXmp appears, it is missing a piece and can only be sent to members who agree to recieve puzzles with missing pieces.

 Who can add puzzles to the Puzzle Library?

-Anyone can add puzzles by filling in the appropriate form with the puzzle information from the original box.
+Any member can add puzzles by any of three methods found on the link ADD PUZZLES TO THE LIBRARY You can use a form for individual additions, a spreadsheet/email method for multiple additions, or send them to one of our Regional Librarians if you do not have the capability to use the other methods or are a non-member.
 A photo is required to be uploaded as well.
 We will send you stickers in the mail to apply to the boxes.
 Once the stickers arrive you can place the appropriate number on the matching puzzle box.
-If you have more than a couple puzzles to add, send an email and request the donation spreadsheet as it will make things easier.
-Then just email it in along with the photos.
+If you have more than a couple puzzles to add, using the spreadsheet and attaching photos to an email is the easiest and fastest for both of us.
 More detailed instructions are available in the forms library.

 What is a puzzle swap?

-A puzzle swap is one puzzle initiated and one puzzle returned.
+A puzzle swap is one puzzle (or shipment) initiated and one puzzle (or shipment) returned.
 It does not go back and forth indefinitely.
 If you choose to continue swapping with a certain member, you must initiate a new puzzle swap.
 If they tell you they do not want to continue swapping, please do not initiate another swap with them.
-We have lots of members, choose another close by.
+We have lots of members, choose another member.

 What kind of puzzle should I send?